isi-nlp/rtg/README.md

 # install this as a local editable pip package
 pip install --editable .
-# The requirements are in setup.py
+# All requirements are in setup.py
 ```

 # Usage